MBartsch71/Lisp-examples/README.md

 ## Overview

-THis repository contains examples from my LISP learning path
+This repository contains examples from my LISP learning path